Trisfald/veridia-rpg/Traits.md

 Spend one point of mana and take an action.\
 You fire a high speed bullet of water.
 Roll *intuition + marksmanship*.
 Deals armor piercing damage equal to one plus the number of successes.
 Can be dodged or blocked.

+### Water of life
+##### *Requirements: chromatic magic 2*
+##### Cost: 5 experience points
+Spend twelve points of mana and perform a six hours long ritual.
+Divide mana and time by the number of participants.\
+A miraculous spring of water appears in your vicinity, producing up to ten litres per minute.\
+The enchantment lasts one month.

 ### Elemental aegis
 ##### *Requirements: chromatic magic 3*
 ##### Cost: 4 experience points